-It’s almost impossible to determine a mold type without the help of a testing kit but in some cases you can narrow the species down by its color.
+Whether it’s white, pink, red or green mold you are dealing with – it’s impossible to determine the species without testing but in some cases you can narrow the species down by its color.
 For example, if you have a reddish colored mold then you can safely rule out stachybotrys chartarum which is black with sometimes a tint of green.
 Regardless of the species (toxic or not), it should still be removed.
-This article should only serve as a general guideline on mold species by color.
+This article should only serve as a general guideline on the different species by color.

 Identifying white mold can be tricky for two reasons.
 Firstly, efflorescence is often mistaken for mold as they both look somewhat identical.
 Secondly, many different types of mold start out white during its early stages before transforming colors later.
 If after confirming its not efflorescence and it has been sitting for a while it would be safe to assume that you are dealing with white colored mold.
-Most types of white mold are luckily not toxic, however some are.
+Most of the white types are luckily non-toxic, however some are.
 Therefore it would be safe to treat them all as if they were poisonous.

 These can most often be found in attic sheathing and in crawlspace frames.